Techercise/AMD-Instruction-Roofline-using-rocProf-Metrics/README.md

 After the job finishes running, the results will be stored in a csv file with the same name as the input file (ex: rocprof_input_file.csv).

 ### 3. After rocProf Metrics are Gathered
+After you get a csv file with the metric data from rocProf, if there are multiple kernel streams, average out the metric values (see the corresponding sample csv file) and put the averages into a new csv file like [this one](https://github.com/Techercise/AMD-Instruction-Roofline-using-rocProf-Metrics/blob/main/LWFA_simulations/mi100_lw_cc_inst_output.csv).
+**NOTE:** The only important parts of the sample csv file are the metric names, units, and values.
+The columns to the left of those three columns were put in place to make the csv look more like the csv files from Nsight Compute.

+### 4. Run the Python code
+The Python files `amd_postprocess_instruction.py` and `amd_plot_roofline_hierarchical.py` are virtually ready to run.
+Simply edit `amd_post_process_instruction.py` with the name of and path to your average values csv file (see Step 3).
+Then, if needed, edit `amd_plot_roofline_hierarchical.py` to update the memory bandwidth and theoretical peak GIPS values.
+__If you need roofline data for more than one device, follow steps 1 - 3 again while running on the new device and then follow the comments in_ `amd_plot_roofline_hierarchical.py`.